omicsEye/deepbreaks/README.md

   --meta_data META_DATA, -md META_DATA
                         files contains the meta data --metavar METAVAR, -mv METAVAR
-                        name of the meta var (response variable) --anatype {reg,cl}, -a {reg,cl}
+                        name of the meta var (response variable).
+This is teh lable will be used as phenotype of interest to find genotypes related to it.
+  --anatype {reg,cl}, -a {reg,cl}
                         type of analysis
   --fraction FRACTION, -fr FRACTION